StrivenWord/td_reviews/source/_posts/b5-pilot-review.md

 In doing so, tied in fantasy themes decadence civilization positive about humanity but also fantasy falling

 both affirms sci-fi convention of human centrism and works against it fantasy style

+[But it's a place -- biblical sounding -- ]